 Silicon Graphics International (SGI) handles computing on a large scale.
 The company provides high-performance computer servers that are based on the Linux operating system and designed for large-scale data center deployments.
-SGI also offers data storage servers, as well as modular data center systems sold under the ICE Cube brand.
+SGI also offers data storage servers, as well as modular data center systems sold under the ICE brand.
 Its equipment is tailored to quickly access, analyze, process, manage, visualize, and store large amounts of data.
 SGI targets the IT, Internet, financial services, government, and electronics sectors, as well as scientific community.
-Clients have included Amazon.com (16% of sales in 2012), Microsoft, Yahoo!, and Deutsche Bank; the US federal government is also a top client.
+Clients have included Amazon.com (18% of sales in 2014), Microsoft, Yahoo!, and Deutsche Bank; the US federal government is also a top client.

 The company took its current form when Rackable Systems bought the assets of high-performance computer pioneer Silicon Graphics, Inc. (SGI) for $42.5 million in cash in 2009.
 Rackable expanded its product line, customer base, and geographic reach with the acquisition, and the company adopted the better-known SGI brand in an effort to tap a larger global market.
 Uniquely for a computer maker, the company performs all of its manufacturing, assembly, and testing at a facility in the US.